anoopghm/EatsEase/EatsEase-Backend-main/EatsEase-Backend-main/README.md

 #EatsEase

- EatsEase is a Food Delivery MERN Stack Application developed for fulfilling the requirements for NEU CS5610 Final Project Fall 2022.
+EatsEase is a Food Delivery MERN Stack Application developed for fulfilling the requirements for JIIT minor project.
-This respository contains the code for the Backend part of the Application.
+This file contains Backend part.